svmiller/stevemisc/cran-comments.md

 ## Initial Comments to CRAN

 R CMD check done via `devtools::check()`, resulting in 0 errors, 0 warnings and 0 notes.
-Ultimately, there are just some simple additions to this package, all of which are CRAN-compliant.
+The package comes with two new functions that are CRAN-compliant.

 `devtools::spell_check()` results in a lot of typos, all of which are false positives.

-## Changes upon manual inspection at CRAN

-I fixed a link in the README.
-I ended up pointing it to the secure Github repository rather than my unsecure link on top of that.

 ## Downstream dependencies